8baozhou/233440C_YangYan_CruiseManagement/README.md

 - Create customer profiles with personal and emergency contact details.
 - Book a cruise for an existing customer.
 - Retrieve lists of all cruises, customers, and bookings.
-- Update statuses of cruises, customers and bookings.

 ## Setup Instructions
 Export the json files to MongoDB.